GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## First Test!

-And now the moment of truth: make sure it works *without* Envoy before moving on!
-You'll need the IP address and mapped port number for our `usersvc` service.
+First things first: make sure it works *without* Envoy before moving on!
+You need the IP address and mapped port number for the `usersvc` service.
 Using Google Container Engine, the following monstrosity will build a neatly-formed URL to the load balancer created for the `usersvc`:

     USERSVC_IP=$(kubectl get svc usersvc -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
     USERSVC_PORT=$(kubectl get svc usersvc -o jsonpath='{.spec.ports[0].port}')
     USERSVC_URL="http://${USERSVC_IP}:${USERSVC_PORT}"

-(This is one of the things that may change depending on your cluster type.
+(This may change depending on your cluster type.
 On Minikube, you'll need `minikube service --url`; on AWS, you'll need `...ingress[0].hostname`.
 Other cluster providers may be different still.
 You can always start by reading the output of `kubectl describe service usersvc` to get a sense of what's up.)

 Given the URL, you can try a basic health check using `curl` *from the host system*, reaching into the cluster to the `usersvc`, which in turn is talking within the cluster to `postgres`: